stemey/gform-admin/README.md

 ### Live example

-[gform-admin](www.toobop.net/gform-admin) provides access to swagger example application and crud operations on Blod and User data in lcoalstorage.
+[gform-admin](http://www.toobop.net/gform-admin) provides access to swagger example application and crud operations on BlogPost and User data in lcoalstorage.

 ### Mongoose